 As the term suggests, on-demand TV is a technology that lets you watch what you like, when you like over the internet.
-No more are you tied to TV channels’ schedules, giving you the freedom to watch TV your way.
-At last.
+On-demand TV gives you the freedom to watch TV your way.

 Free on-demand TV providers

-All major UK broadcasters make their output available to watch online, via services such as the BBC iPlayer, ITV Player, 4oD and Demand 5.
+All major UK broadcasters make their output available to watch online, via services such as the BBC iPlayer, ITV Hub, All 4 and My 5.
 All of these are free to watch and allow you to catch up with TV programmes you’ve missed.
+More channels and series may be available through your set-top box, however.

 The window you get to watch a particular show before it is pulled from the service varies between broadcasters.
 This can range from seven days after the show was first broadcast to up to 30 days after.